 Cheating at Poker

-The questionable practice of using hand assistance apps during live poker caught the attention of poker players and fans around the world.
+The questionable practice of using poker cheating device during live poker caught the attention of poker players and fans around the world.
 The problem is, it takes away the previously prerequired skillset of making quick math and probability-related calculations in your head.
 So, we could said that it somewhat dumbs down the game of real money poker.
 Using hand assistance apps in live poker can give players unfair advantage over players that don’t use these apps.
 There’s no reason players to be penalized for not using hand assistance apps during live poker.

-Verdict on Hand Assistance Apps During Live Poker
+Verdict on Poker Cheating Device During Live Poker